 · Case dispositions

-· Decisions to collect evidence
+· Decisions regarding evidence collection

 · Submissions of evidence for lab testing

-· Interviewing decision
+· Interviewing tactics and decisions

 7-350 EMERGENCY MEDICAL RESPONSE (06/18/18)